GrinonBarrett/Taksidos/Core Rules/8=Spells/Legendary Spells (16) .md

 **At Higher Tiers**: Each tier beyond minimum sees the attack gain a +1 bonus.

 **Critical Failure**: You find the force attempts to befall you instead.
 You are knocked prone for a 1d4 + **x** rounds.
 Where **x** is the tier of the spell.

+#### Hencor's Ward

+**Minimum Tier**: 3

+**Casting Time**: 1 minute

+**Duration**: Minutes equal to the spell check's points of success

+**Effect**: You produce a protective field around yoursef.
+Your minimum defense against attacks is now equal to 3 + double the tier of this spell.
+If you have armor or another protective feature which would provide a higher defense against an attack than this, use that value instead.

+**At higher tiers**: As noted above, increases the minimum defense provided.

+**Critical Failure**: You have imprisoned yourself for a number of rounds equal to the points of failure.
+This leaves you completely Immobile for a number of rounds equal to the points of failure.
+You still benefit from the spell's protection during this time.

 ### Jinora (1
 A diviner of astrological events.
 Their work is an important study for anyone seeking to provide prophetic capacities to their institution.